AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 Form authors connect to a development environment for form editing.
 The final forms is brought into the production environment through package export/import or CI/CD.

 Adobe recommends using AEM Developer SDK to develop and test features for Forms as a Cloud Service locally.
 The term Developer SDK is used to collectively represent the java docs, uber-jar, sources, and a cloud-ready quickstart for the customers to use.
-The Forms as a Cloud Service developer SDK consists of the Forms Add-On Feature Archive, Forms JavaDocs, Forms JavaScript Docs, and Forms Add-On API jar.
+The Forms as a Cloud Service developer SDK consists of the Forms Add-On Feature Archive, Forms JavaDocs, Forms JavaScript Docs,  Forms Add-On API jar, and Docker images for Customer Communications.

 ## Debugging {#debugging}

 AEM as a Cloud Service runs on self-service, scalable, cloud infrastructure.
 It requires AEM developers to understand and debug various facets of AEM as a Cloud Service, from build, and deploy to obtaining details of running AEM applications.
-For detailed information, see [Debugging AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/overview.html?lang=en).
+For detailed information, see [Debugging AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/overview.html).